8 common questions about credit cards answered

 2. Can I withdraw money using my credit card?

-However, it’s important to remember that, because that’s not what credit cards are really designed for, there’s a chance you’ll be charged a fee for it.
-How much will depend on your credit card’s terms and conditions.
+However, keep in mind that since it’s not really what credit cards are designed for you may be charged a fee.
+The exact amount will depend on your credit card’s terms and conditions.

 Your cash withdrawal may also be charged at a higher interest rate than regular credit card purchases and if you do it regularly, your credit rating might be affected.